hashkat/hashkat/docs/input.md

        1.05
 ```

 This value determines the density function integral boundary spacing subsequently after the initial resolution boundary spacing.
-This is implemented due to function resolution needing to be much more accurate during the time immediately after a tweet is tweeted as opposed to some time after this has occurred.
+This has been implemented due to a function resolution needing to be much more accurate during the time immediately after a tweet is tweeted as opposed to some time after this has occurred.
 If you had an *initial_resolution* of 1.0 and a *resolution_growth_factor* of 1.05 with *x_start* set to 5, the integrals would be evaluated at [5,6], [6, 7.05], [7.05, 8.10], etc.

 #### Time Span